Digital Front Lines

 The war in Ukraine has brought hybrid warfare to the fore and coincided with a steady uptick in cyber operations, including illegal attacks against civilians and critical infrastructure.
 Meanwhile, the expanding use of artificial intelligence (AI) is shifting the balance of power between attackers and defenders in cyberspace, with far-reaching implications.

 Recognizing the need to prepare for hybrid warfare, FP Analytics produced Digital Front Lines in 2023 with support from Microsoft.
-Part IV of the series, launching alongside the NATO summit and 75th anniversary of the alliance, examines the challenges and highlights opportunities to develop effective cyber deterrence strategies accounting for the role of AI.
-New research from FPA and commentaries from leading experts and decisionmakers explore avenues to deter malicious cyber operations through denial and punishment, advance multisectoral collaboration, and harness the potential benefits of AI while mitigating destructive impacts.
+Part V of the series, launching alongside the 2025 Munich Security Conference, assesses the scope and influence of the growing global market for cyber mercenaries, who develop, provide, or support offensive or intrusive cyber capabilities for a fee.
+New research from FPA and commentaries from leading experts and decisionmakers identify the challenges of regulating cyber mercenaries and explore opportunities to mitigate its destructive impacts and strengthen international preparedness and response.

 An FP ANALYTICS Issue Brief